Plymouth, Montserrat

 Plymouth is a ghost town and the de jure capital of the island of Montserrat, an overseas territory of the United Kingdom located in the Leeward Island chain of the Lesser Antilles, West Indies.
+It is the only ghost town that is the capital of a political territory.

-Constructed on historical lava deposits near the then long-inactive Soufrière Hills volcano, the town was evacuated in 1995 when the volcano resumed erupting.
-Plymouth was eventually abandoned permanently in 1997 after it was substantially buried by a series of pyroclastic flows and lahars.
+Constructed during the Georgian era on historical lava deposits near the then long-inactive Soufrière Hills volcano, the town was evacuated in 1995 when the volcano resumed erupting.
+Plymouth was eventually abandoned permanently in 1997, after it was substantially buried by a series of pyroclastic flows and lahars.

 For centuries, it had been the only port of entry to the island.
-Plymouth is still the de jure capital of Montserrat, making it the only ghost town that is the capital of a political territory.
 A new capital is under construction at Little Bay, with nearby Brades serving as the de facto capital for the time being.

 History

 St. Anthony's Church

 After the establishment of the first European colony on the island of Montserrat in 1632, St. Anthony's Church was established in Plymouth in 1636.
 Although there is a St. Anthony in Catholicism, it is believed that Governor Anthony Brisket, who went to England to secure funds to build the church, had the church named after himself.
 The church had to be rebuilt several times throughout its history due to damage from earthquakes and hurricanes.
 As of September 2021, the church is buried deep in the ash.